Transgender ID Change In The U.S.

 State Center for Health and Environmental Statistics, DEHNR

-All applications for permit, license, or identification card must contain a social security number.
+All applications for a permit, license, or identification card must contain a social security number.
 The social security number will be verified with the Social Security Administration.
 However, the social security number will not be used as the driver license or identification card number.
-Therefore, changing your Social Security record is recommended before correcting your drivers license or ID card.
-The current fee for a duplicate card due to name change, is $3.
+Therefore, changing your Social Security record is recommended before correcting your driver’s license or ID card.
+The current fee for a duplicate card due to the name change is $3.

 North Dakota Birth Certificate Change